dickongray/flex-box-one/README.md

 	Every direct child of a flex container is called a flex item; there can be any number of flex items inside a flex container.

-	Once the children are flex items, you can take advantage of flexboxes powerful alignment properties.
+	Once the children are flex items, you can take advantage of flexbox's powerful alignment properties.

 	Flexbox follows two axes that determine the layout direction of flex items: main axis and cross axis.